spollard/josh-works.github.io/_posts/2020-08-17-1922-atlanta-zoning-plan-with-comments.md

 ### Illustration 1

 A mechanic buys a home for his family in a newly developed residence subdivision.
 He and his neighbors plant trees and shrubs and make the section a quiet and attractive home neighborhood.

 Then the adjoining house changes hands and the new owner thinking only of his own immediate advantage builds a small grocery store projecting to the sidewalk line and surrounds it with a litter of boxes and barrels.

 Our mechanic who has invested his entire savings, $3500, in his home and given a first mortgage lien for the remainder of the purchase price would like to move away and offers his home for sale but finds that it will now bring but half the amount he paid for it and his entire savings, $3500, have been lost.

 He is forced to remain where he is.
-Not only his home but all the homes in the block are deppreciated in value; as a result the owners are discouraged; the yards are neglected and the property allowed to run down
+Not only his home but all the homes in the block are depreciated in value; as a result the owners are discouraged; the yards are neglected and the property allowed to run down

 This nice, quiet home section has been ruined and the savings of the home owners wiped out.
 This is an example of what is happening in one block after another all over the city.
 Is this the way to encourage thrift or promote home ownership?